hemax4609/Predicting_Sale_Price/README.md

 The optimal model is selected based on performance metrics like Root Mean Squared Log Error (RMSLE).

 # Evaluation
-The model's performance is assessed using the RMSLE metric on the validation set.
+* The model's performance is assessed using the RMSLE metric on the validation set.
+* It also shows the importance of features.

 # Dependencies
 * Python